faceyspacey/webpack-flush-chunks/README.md

 The code has been cracked for while now for Server Side Rendering and Code-Splitting *individually*.
 Accomplishing both *simultaneously* has been an impossibility without jumping through major hoops or using a *framework*, specifically Next.js.

-*Webpack Flush Chunks* is essentially the backend to universal rendering components like [React Loadable](https://github.com/thejameskyle/react-loadable) and [React Universal Component](https://github.com/faceyspacey/react-universal-component).
-It works with both or any "universal" component/module that buffers a list of `moduleIds` or `chunkNames` evaluated.
+*Webpack Flush Chunks* is essentially the backend to universal rendering components like [React Universal Component](https://github.com/faceyspacey/react-universal-component).
+It works with any "universal" component/module that buffers a list of `moduleIds` or `chunkNames` evaluated.

 Via a simple API it gives you the chunks (javascript, stylesheets, etc) corresponding to the modules that were ***synchronously*** rendered on the server, which otherwise are *asynchronously* rendered on the client.
 In doing so, it also allows your first client-side render on page-load to render those otherwise async components ***synchronously***!